opnfv/opnfvdocs/docs/release/userguide.introduction.rst

 OPNFV provides a suite of scenarios, infrastructure deployment options, which are able to be installed to host virtualised network functions (VNFs).
-This Guide intends to help users of the platform leverage the features and capabilities delivered by the OPNFV project.
+This document intends to help users of the platform leverage the features and capabilities delivered by the OPNFV project.

 OPNFVs' Continuous Integration builds, deploys and tests combinations of virtual